mehak-zehra/employee-tracker-cli/README.md

-# employee-tracker-cli
+# Employee Tracker CLI
-# Readme Generator

   ## Description
- This is a Employee Tracker application with command line where user would be able to view and manage the departments, roles, and employees of their company and organize their bussiness plan accordingly.
+ This is a Employee Tracker application with command line where user would be able to view and manage the departments, roles, and employees of their company and organize their business plan accordingly.

   ## Table Of Content